-Anthropogenic factors such as climate change, land use, urbanization, alongside the spread of invasive species are some of the challenges impacting the arid and semi-arid regions of the western United States.
+Anthropogenic factors such as climate change, land use, urbanization, alongside the spread of invasive species are some of the challenges impacting the arid and semi-arid regions of the Western United States.
 Climate change in particular negatively impacts wildfire regimes and in turn increases re-establishment competition between native and invasive vegetation.
-The canopy of many native vegetation, such as shrubs and trees, not only provides a refuge from predators, but also offers a cool microclimate where animals can rest away from direct sunlight.
-Because native vegetation canopy, such as those of shrub, may be crucial to the survival of other taxa, it’s vital to find modes of conservation whilst post-disturbance landscape recovery is made.
-In this study, we aimed to build artificial canopies of two shapes (triangle and rectangle) that were easily assembled and were more-cost-effective than prototypes already discussed in the literature called UV Permeable Shade Cloth Shelters (UPSS).
-The shelters were built using PVC piping for the skeletal scturecure and shade cloths at 3 light blockage intensities: 15%, 50%, and 90%.
+The canopy of many native plants including shrubs and trees not only provides a refuge from predators for some animals but also offers a shelter from microclimatic stressors.
+The canopy of native vegetation can be crucial to the survival of other taxa?, it is vital to find modes of conservation whilst post-disturbance landscape recovery is made.
+In this study, we tested artificial canopies of two shapes (triangle and rectangle) that were easily assembled and were more-cost-effective than existing prototypes discussed in the literature.
+The shelters were built using PVC piping for the skeletal structure and shade cloths at 3 light blockage intensities including 15%, 50%, and 90%.
 Furthermore, we paired temperature and light sensor logger to each open-shelter microsite to test the efficiency of the shelters at cooling and shading during the different time blocks of the day.
 Shelters offered more stable temperatures and more consistent blockage from sunlight compared to the open.
 This was particularly true during the afternoon and the evening.
-Triangle was superior to rectangle and functioned best at 90% blockage.
-The ‘hole’ pattern on the shade cloths functioned similarly to vegetation branches, resulting in irregularities in incoming sunlight, which may offer beneficial thermal and radiative properties that need to be further explored.
-The use of these shelters can be incorporated into conservation practices in order to mitigate the impacts of anthropogenic disturbance.
+Triangle shelters were superior and functioned best at 90% blockage.
+The ‘hole’ pattern on the shade cloths??
+What does this mean? functioned similarly to vegetation branches, resulting in irregularities in incoming sunlight, which may offer beneficial thermal and radiative properties that need to be further explored.
+The use of these shelters can be incorporated into conservation practices in order to mitigate the impacts of anthropogenic disturbance. - LOVE IT - such a cool idea.

+Keywords: climate change, microclimate, animals, temperature, light, shelter, variation